oysandvik94/curl.nvim/README.md

-  -- Specify an alternative curl binary that will be used to run curl commands -- String of either full path, or binary in path curl_binary = nil, mappings = {
+  -- Specify an alternative curl binary that will be used to run curl commands -- String of either full path, or binary in path curl_binary = nil, open_with = "tab" -- use "split" to open in horizontal split mappings = {
       execute_curl = "<CR>"
   }